 - Unusual Clanking

 A small amount of noises are expected.
-If you detect loud clanking racket emanating from your water heater, it may be a an indication there is a problem.
+If you detect loud clanking racket emanating from your water heater, it may be an indication there is a problem.

 If residue has built up inside, your water heater may be less energy efficient.
 This may cause higher energy expenses and possible ruin to your equipment.